TwinPush/twinpush-cordova-plugin/README.md

 - `SUBDOMAIN` variable is optional and defaults to `app`.
 It only has to be set if you are using a custom subdomain.
 It can be later modified as `TwinPush_Subdomain` in the project _config.xml_ file.

+- `MANUAL_REGISTER` variable is optional and if set to `true` it disables the automatic device register.
+It can be later modified as `TwinPush_ManualRegister` in the project _config.xml_ file.

 #### FCM configuration for Android